mtconnect/standard_doc_generator/markdown_documentation/devices/main_flattened.md

 The value of {{property(type)}} with {{property(category)}} `Condition` **MUST** be one of the following:

 * `ACTUATOR`

     indication of a fault associated with an actuator.

-* `CHUCK_INTERLOCK`

-    indication of the operational condition of the interlock function for an electronically controller chuck.

 * `COMMUNICATIONS`

     indication that the piece of equipment has experienced a communications failure.

 * `DATA_RANGE`

     indication that the value of the data associated with a measured value or a calculation is outside of an expected range.

-* `DIRECTION`

-    indication of a fault associated with the direction of motion of an entity.

-* `END_OF_BAR`

-    indication that the end of a piece of bar stock has been reached.

-* `HARDWARE`

-    indication of a fault associated with the hardware subsystem of the entity.

-* `INTERFACE_STATE`

-    indication of the operation condition of an {{block(Interface)}} entity.

 * `LOGIC_PROGRAM`

     indication that an error occurred in the logic program or programmable logic controller (PLC) associated with a piece of equipment.

 * `MOTION_PROGRAM`

     indication that an error occurred in the motion program associated with a piece of equipment.

 * `SYSTEM`

     general purpose indication associated with an electronic component of a piece of equipment or a controller that represents a fault that is not associated with the operator, program, or hardware.

 ### Event